cheapRoc/marathon-schema/README.md

 # marathon-schema

+DC/OS integration utility providing schema based validation of marathon.json files.

-Validator for constraining `marathon.json` files to the Marathon App Definition JSON format.
-The app definition schema is already provided by the Marathon open source project itself so it only needs to be pulled in by this binary and validated against a file.
+Validator constrains `marathon.json` files to the correct Marathon App Definition JSON format.
+The App Definition schema is already provided by the Marathon open source project itself so this tool only needs to pull down that schema file, include some schema checking logic in a single binary, and validate a test `marathon.json` file.

 ## Background